jeansom/RUNA/RUNBTaggingEfficiencyScaleFactors/test/ImplementBTagSF/README.md

 The code implements JECs for ONLY MiniAODs.
 You need to change lines 131-133 of ImplementBtaggingSF.cc in the plugins directory to use the JECs you want.

-The .csv files containing the scale factors can be found at: https://twiki.cern.ch/twiki/bin/view/CMS/BtagRecommendation76X#Boosted_event_topologies or in the 8TeV_SF or 13TeV_SF directory.
+The .csv files containing the scale factors can be found at: https://twiki.cern.ch/twiki/bin/view/CMS/BtagRecommendation80X or in the 13TeV_SF directory.
 Currently, the most up-to-date file is CSVv2.csv.

 ## 1) Instructions for producing scale factor corrected plots